Part of the Speed audit

 How this shows up in the real world

-When a browser reads your HTML, it stops at every stylesheet link in the <head> and waits.
+When a browser reads your HTML, it stops at each stylesheet link in the <head> and waits.
 It cannot apply any styles until it has all of them.
 It cannot show any content until styles are applied.
 So if you have 6 CSS files in the head, the browser makes 6 requests, waits for all 6 to complete, then starts painting.

 The fix is not to remove CSS.
 Your page needs styles.
 The fix is to reduce the number of files the browser must wait for.
 Combine multiple files into one.
 Inline the critical CSS needed for the first view.
-Defer the rest with a media attribute trick.
+Defer the rest with a media tag trick.

 Why it matters